 This course is designed to develop students' creative writing ability and specifically to prepare students to write for the screen.
-Students will be instructed in the styles, formats and approaches for writing motion picture scripts (i.e. writing for live-action and animated TV and film).
-During the semester, students will be required to complete several writing assignments, in-class exercises and group projects designed to expose them to the craft of writing for film and TV, with the goal of creating several short, polished scripts.
-At the conclusion of the course students will be able to:
+Students will be instructed in the styles, formats and approaches for writing TV and film scripts (live-action and animated), including web-series.
+During the semester, students will be required to complete several writing assignments, in-class exercises and group projects designed to expose them to the craft of writing for film and TV.